• Go to app

 Compared to the loose feel of Borderless, teamLab Planets is almost the opposite and requires you to follow a designated path that sends you along a journey through its four main rooms.

-This is to make sure you won't miss any of the seven installations that are spread across rooms with names like “Infinite Crystal Universe” and “Expanding Three-dimensional Existence in Intentionally Transforming Space – Free Floating, 12 Colours”.
-Urgh, rude, that was the special name I had reserved for my future daughter.
+This is to make sure you won't miss any of the seven installations spread across rooms with names like “Infinite Crystal Universe” and “Expanding Three-dimensional Existence in Intentionally Transforming Space – Free Floating, 12 Colours”.

-Walk through and push these Spheres of Light and see how they react to you at teamLab Planets.
+Walk through these Spheres of Light and see how they react to you at teamLab Planets.

-teamLab Planets also tends to be a little less congested (very handy for those inevitable photo ops), whereas at teamLab Borderless there may be wait times to set foot in some of the rooms once you have entered the museum.
-It’s just that popular.
+teamLab Planets also tends to be less congested (very handy for those inevitable photo ops), whereas at teamLab Borderless, there may be waiting times to set foot in some of the rooms once you've entered the museum.
+It's just that popular.

 How to get to teamLab Borderless